quandyfactory/PyHtmlEdit/README.txt

 #### Add a Tutorial

 The tool is not complicated to use, and all the functionality is in the menus across the stop.
 Still, it may be valuable to add a tutorial for new users who are not used to it already.

+## References

    [1]: mailto:ryan@quandyfactory.com